-If you feel like you’ve gotten a bit negative or cynical about recovery, start by dusting off your recovery plan and sticking to it closely.
+- Get back to basics – If you feel like you’ve gotten a bit negative or cynical about recovery, start by dusting off your recovery plan and sticking to it closely.
 Much of what works in recovery is the cumulative result of daily effort.
-You don’t notice positive results right away and you can slack off a bit before noticing any consequences.
+You don’t notice positive results right away, and you can slack off a bit before noticing any consequences.
 Eventually, those consequences will appear, though.
 Resolve to spend the next month doing everything in your original recovery plan.
 Go to meetings, journal, exercise, meditate, and do everything else you were doing when recovery was going well.
 Most importantly, don’t let up when things start going well again.

-A big part of recovery is spending time with the right people.
+- Spend time with the right people – A significant part of recovery is spending time with the right people.
 Many of these people will also be in recovery, but others will be supportive friends and family.
 Avoid people who make you tired or anxious.
-If you haven’t been going to meetings, start going again regularly and be sure to engage while you’re there.
-Skipping meetings or going but not sharing are early signs you may be heading for relapse.
+If you haven’t been going to meetings, start going again regularly, and be sure to engage while you’re there.
+Skipping meetings or going but not sharing are early signs you may be heading for a relapse.
 Spending time with positive people is an important form of self-care.
 It reduces your stress and reinforces your expectations of sobriety.

-If you feel bored in recovery, maybe you just need a new challenge.
+- Take on a new challenge – If you feel bored in recovery, maybe you just need a new challenge.
 That could be pretty much anything.
-You could set some more ambitious recovery goals for yourself, you could take on more responsibility at work, or you could decide to pick up a new hobby.
-Being engaged with something positive gives you extra reason to stay sober and keep working on your recovery.
+You could set some more ambitious recovery goals for yourself, take on more responsibility at work, or decide to pick up a new hobby.
+Being engaged with something positive gives you an extra reason to stay sober and keep working on your recovery.

-One challenge you might consider taking on is volunteering.
+- Volunteer – One challenge you might consider taking on is volunteering.
 The vast majority of people who volunteer regularly report feeling happier and more fulfilled.
 Volunteering connects you to other people who share your values, increases your feelings of gratitude, and keeps you from getting bored.
-Volunteering to help with your 12-Step group or other addiction-related program can be a way of engaging with recovery on another level and helping others who are just starting out.
+Volunteering to help with your 12-step group or other addiction-related programs can be a way of engaging with recovery on another level and helping others who are just starting.